-plete a large construction project without having any disputes develop between the parties.
-Dispute review boards (DRBs) can provide the processes and mechanisms to not only help to settle these disputes but also can provide a method to prevent the dispute from ever happening.
+It is virtually impossible to complete a large construction project (Project) without having any disputes develop between the Parties.
+Dispute Review Boards (DRB) can provide the processes and mechanisms to not only help to settle these disputes but also can provide a method to prevent the dispute from ever happening.

-DRBs have been used by the construction industry for many years.
-They have been primarily used by the horizontal construction industry on projects such as roads, railroads, bridges, dams, tunnels, etc. It is only in the last few years that DRBs have been used by the vertical construction industry and are available for projects such as commercial buildings, apartment buildings, condominiums, apartment buildings, manufacturing facilities, shopping centers, department stores, schools, universities, airports, etc.
+DRBs have been utilized by the construction industry for many years.
+They have been primarily utilized by the horizontal construction industry on projects such as roads, railroads, bridges, dams, tunnels, etc. It is only in the last few years that DRBs have been utilized by the vertical construction industry and are available for projects such as commercial buildings, apartment buildings, condominiums, apartment buildings, manufacturing facilities, shopping centers, department stores, schools, universities, airports, etc.

-The first DRB in the United

-States was utilized in the construction of the Eisenhower Tunnel in Colorado.
-A more recent use of the DRB process is the "Big Dig" project in Boston, Massachusetts, where 49 different specialized DRBs were employed.
-Many state highway departments regularly use DRBs for their road construction projects.
+The first DRB in the United States was utilized in the construction of the Eisenhower Tunnel in Colorado.
+A more recent use of the DRB process is the "Big Dig" Project in Boston, Massachusetts where 49 different specialized DRBs were utilized.
+Many state highway departments regularly utilize DRBs for their road construction projects.

-Disputes can be very expensive not only due to the high costs directly related to the dispute settlement processes, such as arbitration or litigation, but also because of the delays and possible shutdown of the project while disputes are being settled.
-Although there are several different models of DRBs, if the board provides for alternative dispute resolution (ADR mediation and binding arbitration), the project is virtually guaranteed that it should not experience any lengthy delays and should never be shut down because of any construction-related disputes.
-The costs of settling disputes through a DRB should arbitration or litigation to settle the dispute.
-The disputes handled by a DRB are settled "in house" and are much faster than having the dispute handled through outside arbitration or by going to court while using the litigation process.
-As the project continues on, the DRB becomes more familiar with it and can be more valuable in issuing their opinions.
-It is well known that a construction-related dispute handled by a construction-knowledgeable mediator and/or arbitrator will yield a more "fair and equitable" mediation settlement agreement or arbitration award than a verdict that be minimal as opposed to seeking outside was issued by a judge or jury without construction knowledge.
+Disputes can be very costly not only due to the high costs directly related to the dispute settlement processes such as arbitration or litigation, but can also be very costly related to the delays and possible shut down of the Project while disputes are being settled.
+Although there are several different models of DRBs, if the DRB provides for Alternative Dispute Resolution (ADR - mediation and binding arbitration), the Project is virtually guaranteed that it should not experience any lengthy delays and should never be shut down because of any construction-related disputes.
+The costs of settling disputes through a DRB should be minimal as opposed to going to an outside arbitration or litigation to settle the dispute.
+The disputes handled by a DRB are settled "In house" and are settled much faster than having the dispute handled through an outside arbitration or by going to court while utilizing the litigation process.
+As the project continues on, the DRB becomes more familiar with the Project and can be more valuable in issuing their Opinions as their knowledge of the Project grows.
+It is well-known that a construction-related dispute that is handled by a constructionknowledgeable mediator and/or arbitrator will yield a more "fair and equitable" Mediation Settlement Agreement or Arbitration Award than a verdict that was issued by a judge or jury without construction knowledge.

-A DRB is generally comprised of three neutral individuals who are selected by the parties to the construction contract, usually the project owner (owner) and the prime or general contractor (GC).
-The owner will stipulate in the specifications for bidding the project that there will be a DRB (or multiple DRBs) used to try to prevent or handle all disputes relative to the project.
-The project bidders will all include the estimated costs related to the DRB in their bids as the bid is treated the same as any other line item in the bid.
-Both the owner and the GC understand that if the services of the DRB are requested more often than estimated, there would be a change order written between the parties to reflect the additional costs.
+A DRB is generally comprised of three neutral individuals who are selected by the Parties to the construction contract, usually the project owner (Owner) and the prime or general contractor (GC).
+The Owner will stipulate in the specifications to be utilized for bidding the project, that there will be a DRB (or multiple DRBs) utilized to try to prevent or handle all disputes relative to the Project.
+The Project bidders will all include the estimated costs related to the DRB in their bids as it is treated the same as any other line item in the bid.
+Both the Owner and the GC understand that if the services of the DRB are requested more often then was estimated, there would be a change order written between the Parties to reflect the additional costs.
 If a DRB is not specified, it is not unusual for a GC to put a "litigation contingency" line item in their bid to cover the possible costs of dispute resolution.